 For all the same reasons your company needs a brand, your product needs one too.
+We talked about 5 reasons your brand matters, and still applies if it’s about a product.
 While your product isn’t your company, it’s something that the public sees.
 Does it need to be a huge thing?
 No, but it should have an identity that can be separated from your company for any reason.
 By creating a brand for the product, it provides opportunities and options that would not be available otherwise.
 The brand can even be a play off the company branding.
 Marketing, testing new products, getting into new industries, or even going after a different demographic with the same product all become easier.
 So does selling the product or killing it to protect your core brand.
 Companies use product branding everywhere to protect and better sell each product they have.

 You’ve seen product branding all over the place and probably haven’t really noticed what it is.
 Many large grocery stores have different product line brands.
 They have an organic line, meats, every day, cheap, etc. Each one has its own design that is separate from the grocery story itself.
 This applies to many other companies as well, from consumer products to cars.

 Creation of brand trust and recognition tied to the product line more than the company can be very good, especially when your product lines are for very separate groups of people.
 Putting focus on the product, not the company, is important as the product is what matters.
 A benefit of this is also protecting your core brand when experimenting with new products or lines.
 If a product fails terribly, you don’t want that failure to affect your core brand because nothing has changed there.